JordanJTY/hotelWeb_Angular-Spring/README.md

 #### Platform:
 - **P1**.
 This application comes as a website that you can use wherever you want.
 - **P2**.
 You can use it on mobile devices or tablets because it is a responsive application.
+- **P3**.
+You can also use it when you don't have connection to the backend if you have previously loaded the data via indexedDB.

 #### Access:
 - **A1**.
 The app has a guest screen that can be accessed without being logged in.